mehulagg/gitlab/doc/development/feature_flags/process.md

   1. When the feature is ready to be announced, create a merge request that adds documentation about the feature, including [documentation for the feature flag itself](../documentation/feature_flags.md), and a changelog entry.
 In the same merge request either flip the feature flag to be **default_enabled: true** or remove it entirely in order to enable the new behavior.
-By default, an environment will follow the `default_enabled` setting in a feature flag's yaml definition.
+By default, an environment will follow the `default_enabled` setting in a feature flag's YAML definition.
 Using GitLab ChatOps for a feature flag overrides the `default_enabled` value until you delete the feature flag in chatops.

 One might be tempted to think that feature flags will delay the release of a feature by at least one month (= one release).
 This is not the case.
 A feature